ApurvaThakur/terraform_module/terraform_module/terraform/Example/README.md

 ##Project: Example

-Creates example.crt(TLS certificate), example_cert_req.csr ( csr request file to rootca), rooca.pem (Rootca certificate), TLS_priv.key ( TLS certificate's private key).
+It will call two modules: Rootca and TLS. input.tfvars is the variable file which contains Values for the input variables of Rootca and TLS module can be gathered in variable definition files and passed together using the -var-file=FILE option.

-It will call two modules: Rootca and TLS
+terraform apply -var-file=input.tfvars

 ## Inputs